heartgears/Election-Analysis/README.md

   * Winning Vote Count: 272,892
   * Winning Percentage: 73.8%

+>    # Retrieve vote count and percentage
+>        votes = candidate_votes.get(candidate_name)
+>        vote_percentage = float(votes) / float(total_votes) * 100
+>        candidate_results = (
+>            f"{candidate_name}: {vote_percentage:.1f}% ({votes:,})\n")

 ## Election-Audit Summary
-This python script is quite malleable - so long as the elctiond ate input matches that of the input data here, Python will iterate through the data and pull candidate and county vote results.
-The input data is a little bare - it doesn't include city or precinct data; if that was something an election commission wanted to see however, the code for pullign county results could be duplicated and retrofited to perform this function.
+This python script is quite malleable - so long as the elction data input matches that of the input data here, Python will iterate through the ballots and pull candidate and county vote results.
+The input data is a little bare - it doesn't include city or precinct data; if that was something an election commission wanted to see however, the code for pulling county results could be duplicated and retrofited to perform this function.
+This script additionally only works for ballots containing one elected position - the script would need to be expanded if the input data included multiple races, or the data would need to be broken into multiple, single-position pieces.